bigcommerce/dev-docs/markdown/stencil-docs/css-and-design-assets/using-custom-fonts.md

 <!-- theme:  -->

 ### Notes
-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> * The cdn custom Handlebars helper assumes WebDAV's default /content/ folder, so there is no need to specify that folder.
+* Fonts staged via WebDAV, as in the above example, will not show up in the local version of your theme.

 </div>
 </div>